How to configure geographic location

 To specify a static location for an Android container, configure it in the

-/var/lib/anbox/static_gps_position file within the container.
+/var/lib/anbox/static_gps_position file within the instance.

 The location data is constructed in the following format:

 <Latitude>,<Latitude in hemisphere>,<Longitude>,<Longitude in hemisphere>